saulpierotti/markdown_notebook/ADS.md

 ### Fundamental heap operations
 * These operations return fundamental feautures of an heap, like the values stored in the children and parent of the current node
+* Returning the maximum of an heap means returning its root value

 \begin{algorithmic}
 \Statex